thebeansgroup/StudentBeans_QA_Tech_Test/README.md

 ## This repo is set up as a tech test to be used during the QA recruitment process

-The framework has already been set up using a page object model(POM) with a parent page object that other page objects inherit from this is representative of the set up we use in our tests within Student Beans
+The framework has already been set up using a page object model(POM) with a parent page object that other page objects inherit from, this is representative of the set up we use in our tests within Student Beans

 ### The task for our QA candidates is as followed